The Tokyo Skytree - a white towering structure infront of a blue sky

 Fingers pointed as people spotted landmarks in the distance.
 Tall districts rose through a haze in one direction, whilst the sun glinted off the glass domes of structures in another.

-Looking down at Tokyo from the tallest tower in the world on a sunny day
+Looking down at Tokyo when Visiting The Tallest Tower In The World on a sunny day

 A great way to spot locations and landmarks